schombert/Project-Alice/docs/contributing.md

 6. add the following lines:
     ```cpp
         #ifndef GAME_DIR
+        #define NORMAL_MAP      true/false
+        #define NORMAL_GRAPH    true/false
+        #define CLASSIC_FONT    true/false
+        #define CLASSIC_UI      true/false
         #define GAME_DIR "[insert file path here]"
         #endif

     ```
-    substitute the value otherwise Alice wont work, if you downloaded it on steam then you can just right click Victoria 2 and browse local files copy the file path and replace [insert file path here] with it, then save.
+    substitute the values as needed, for the booleans, you should set them all to true if you want to have a authentic experience, these settings can be changed in the future from ingame, so dont worry if you misset a settings as for GAME_DIR, you should set this to the folder which contains your Vic2 files, if you had downloaded the game on steam then you can right click Vic2 > Browse Local Files, and that'll give you the correct path on linux its noteworthy that you dont need to put \ before spaces, so if your Linux file path is /home/user/Victoria\ 2/, then you write /home/user/Victoria 2/ in the GAME_DIR (surronded by quotes of course) copy the file path and replace [insert file path here] with it, then save.
 7. `cd build && cmake -DCMAKE_BUILD_TYPE=Debug ..`
 8. `cmake --build . -j$(nproc)`